 WELCOME TO MY WORLD OF AMAZING PHOTOGRAPHS FROM THE TURN OF THE CENTURY!Organizing my grandfather's collection of old photographs and making them available to people all over the world has been a real gift!

-My name is Peg Giles and over the past 5 years these historic pictures have taken over my life.
-But it is time to find a safe home for the 5,000 glass plate negatives that have been living in our basement.
-They are now at the Connecticut Historical Society.
-THE GOOD NEWS IS THAT, FOR THE NEXT YEAR,THE SITE WILL REMAIN UP AND RUNNING!
+My name is Peg Giles and over the past 6 years these historic pictures have taken over my life.
+But it has become time to find a safe home for the 5,000 glass plate negatives that have been living in our basement.
+They now reside at the Connecticut Historical Society.

 In the early 1900's my grandfather, Frank DeMars, traveled around Northwestern Connecticut & Southwestern Massachusetts (mostly by horse and buggy) recording rural life, mills and factories on the rivers, small towns and the people who lived in them.
 He took most of the pictures in the Winsted CT area.